BijonDurjoy/Task-Manager/README.md

 # Task-Manager

 The outputs of all tasks of Task Manager assignment.

-## Task 1 Output:
+## Task 1: Data Type and variables

-Data Types and Variables
+The out put of Student Data

 ```
 {